kevin2le/Hangman/README.md

 <!--<Your game's title>: A description of your game.
 Background info of the game and screenshots are a nice touch.-->
 # Hangman
 Test your vocabulary when it comes to the delicious sweetness that is ice cream.
-The mystery word is represented by dashes that represents the number of letters in the mystery letter.
-Words will be seperated into 3 catagories that will be chosen at random.
-Player will have up to 6 wrong guess before they lose the game.
+The mystery word is represented by dashes that represents the number of letters in the mystery word.The word will be chosen from 1 of 3 catagories that will be chosen at random.
+Player will have up to 6 wrong guesses before they lose the game and a chance to get Ice Cream!

-Start of game:
+Start of game

 <img src="http://i.imgur.com/4XLgY3V.png" width="300">